Nikita Gorbunow

 Nikita Andreyevich Gorbunov (Nikita Andreýewiç Gorbunow; born 14 February 1984) is a Turkmenistani football coach and a former player who played as a goalkeeper.
 He working as an goalkeeping coach for Şagadam FK from 2022.

 Early life

 Nikita Gorbunov was born in Askhabad, Turkmen SSR in Russian family.

 Club career

 In 2013 with FC Balkan Gorbunov won the AFC-President´s Cup 2013 in Malaysia.

 In 2015, he moved to FC Ahal.
 Since 2016 plays for FC Altyn Asyr.

 The season of 2019 began in FC Merw.
 In the summer transfer window 2019 returned to Şagadam FK.

 His last game was the 1–0 victory against FC Ahal on 22 December at 2021 Turkmenistan Cup final.

-Imternational
+International

 Gorbunov was called up to Turkmenistan national team for the games in 2010 FIFA World Cup qualification (AFC).